paundra0217/paundra0217/README.md

 ## Hi There👋

 ## About Me
-Detail-oriented Software Engineer with a strong foundation in developing robust, efficient, and scalable software solutions.
-Passionate about leveraging technical expertise and creative problem-solving to deliver innovative applications.
-Proficient in modern programming frameworks and eager to contribute to cutting-edge software development projects. <a href="https://paundra0217.github.io/">Visit my Website</a>
+A Software Engineer with a focus in developing a robust, efficient, and scalable software.
+Proficient in modern programming languages and frameworks, with the expertise in leveraging technical and problem-solving skills to deliver innovative solutions, and eagerly ready to contribute to cutting-edge software projects. <a href="https://paundra0217.github.io/">Visit my Website</a>

 ## ✨Featured Projects
 <table>